megablazikenabhishek/Apna-Classroom/client/README.md

-# Apna Classroom made using React + Vite and firebase.
+# Apna Classroom Client made using React + Vite and firebase.